 The unit represents the Regiments of Foot, sent in 1774 “to bring order to the chaotic situation in Boston”, maintain law and order and keep the King’s Peace.
 Watch as they perform the Manual of Arms 1764, engage in popular pastimes, and receive pay and rations.
 Come discuss colonial politics and see history from the British perspective.

-Based in the Pacific Northwest, this is a family-friendly group of 18th century history buffs, focused on the outdoors and flintlock black-powder marksmanship.
+Based in the Pacific Northwest, this is a family-friendly group of 18th century history buffs, focused on outdoor encampments.
 There will be demos at various camp tents.
 Music and dancing specific to the colonial era will be featured by this group on the Festival Commons and is open to all ages.